 Ensuring we update our procedures and information to keep all our residents and staff updated with Government and Public Health England guidance and instructions.

 Ensuring the frequency of cleaning within all public areas and touchpoints including receptions, lifts, door handles, and public bathrooms are carried out at regular intervals.

 Implementing procedures to ensure we can support a student who is unwell at our sites.

-Temporary closure all onsite gyms, study rooms and other larger common spaces, so that all staff and residents can undertake social distancing as per Government regulations.
+Temporary restrictions of one household in our onsite gyms and Cinema rooms.
+We have created safe spaces in our study rooms and other larger common spaces, so that all staff and residents can undertake social distancing as per Government regulations.

 Ensuring that all communications are done via telephone and email except in the case of essential maintenance or emergency situations, ensuring we can adhere to social distancing.
 Our site teams can still be contacted on the usual telephone number or by email and our out of hours team are still available if needed.

 Temporary suspension of resident guests/visitors to our properties except for essential maintenance or emergency situations.

 The staff attending properties will be there to undertake essential health and safety checks to ensure our properties run safely and in line with statutory compliance, ensuring that we are adhering to the Government non-essential travel restrictions through a reduced staff presence at our properties.

 WHAT DO YOU NEED TO DO?
 FOLLOWING GOVERNMENT INSTRUCTIONS

 We have now received instruction from the Government that we need to control the virus and stay alert, to do this, you should: